-2. Provisions
+2. Provisions:

-- a. authorization to levy or impose additional taxes upon Areas for provision of Services; - b. that the area will benefit specially from the Services to be provided by the [local government] and the Services are unique; - c. that the cost of providing the Services shall be paid by the levy of a direct annual ad valorem tax upon all taxable property within the Area; - d. that the procedure calling for public hearing and objection petition is followed according to Illinois law governing special service area tax.
+- authorization to levy or impose additional taxes upon Areas for provision of Services; - that the area will benefit specially from the Services to be provided by the [local government] and the Services are unique; - that the cost of providing the Services shall be paid by the levy of a direct annual ad valorem tax upon all taxable property within the Area; - d. that the procedure calling for public hearing and objection petition is followed according to Illinois law governing special service area tax.

-Principle C. Reduce Impervious Surface Areas
+Chapter 4: Principles and Practices for Conservation Design Principle C: Reduce Impervious Surface Areas